Eduard9969/blade-polaris-icons/README.md

 A package to easily make use of [Blade Shopify Icons](https://www.npmjs.com/package/@shopify/polaris-icons) in your Laravel Blade views.

-For a full list of available icons see [the SVG resource](https://polaris-icons.shopify.com/).
+For a full list of available icons see the [SVG directory](https://github.com/Eduard9969/blade-shopify-icons/blob/main/resources/svg) or preview them at [shopify.com](https://polaris-icons.shopify.com/).
+Shopify Icons are originally developed by [Shopify Team](https://shopify.dev/).

 ## Requirements